 I think the challenges I have faced are those that most women face in their careers.
 The balancing of work, life, and family, as working for oneself can also present major advantages and disadvantages.
 Yet I do believe the good definitely outweighs the negative for me.

-As a woman of color, I am now more conscious of the discrimination in the industry than when I was young and started out.
+As a woman of color, I am now more conscious of the discrimination in the industry than when I was younger and started out.
 I wish for this to change dramatically for the next generation.
 The industry needs to move forward and not only look at the inclusion of more female leaders, yet the intersectionality of women and the representation is crucial.

 Continuing on the awareness of the role that design and creativity play for social cohesion within our diverse ever-changing cities is essential.
 The CCI (creative and cultural industries) and the individuals involved have an intrinsic value and opportunity, to solve some of our greatest societal challenges.
 Designers can help create a socio-economic positive impact, with some strategic thought and with some foresight.
 I’ll continue to raise my voice further on the Covid-19 period series of podcasts, with the initiative of ‘Design Conversations’ and the topic of Inclusion in the industry.
 I also collaborate with friends/colleagues of Alok b.
 Nandi and Lefteris Heretakis for our monthly session on ‘Let’s Amplify Design’ on Clubhouse.
 We discuss the various spectrums of design and the future of design education on the 18th of each month at 18hrs CET.